How to Plant, Grow, and Care For Hydrangeas

 The shrub-like nature of Hydrangeas makes it an excellent foundation plant.
 The larger varieties can be used as a hedge that will offer privacy in the summer months.
 The vine varieties can be used on a trellis, climbing up the trunks of trees, or the face of a building.
 Hydrangeas can also be used in containers to make a splash.

 The blooms are excellent additions to your flower arrangements, and when allowed to dry out naturally they will last for years.
 My favorite way to dry hydrangea flowers is very simple.
 Fill a vase with flowers, fill the vase with water.
 Do not change the water.
 Allow the stems to suck up the water until it is all gone.
 The flowers will dry and remain intact.

 Frequently Asked Questions

-Q: Where is the best place to plant a hydrangea?
+When is the best time to plant hydrangea?

 The best time to plant hydrangea is in the late spring or the early fall.
 These are the periods of the growing season where the plant is still dormant, making the risk for transplant shock lower.
 Whenever you decide to plant your hydrangea, be sure to water thoroughly until the plant has established itself.